Croatia Rediviva: Background

-Following the 1699 treaty of Karlowitz, a commission was set up led by Luigi Ferdinando Marsili meant to establish the borders between the Ottoman Empire and the territories of the Habsburg Monarchy.
-Pavao Ritter Vitezović became part of this commission in various roles to fulfill, which subsequently was the main cause and inspiration for writing this work.
+Following the 1699 treaty of Karlowitz, a commission was set up under the leadership of Luigi Ferdinando Marsili and meant to establish the borders between the Ottoman Empire and the territories of the Habsburg Monarchy.
+Pavao Ritter Vitezović became part of this commission in various roles to play, which subsequently was the main cause and inspiration for writing this work.
 Its precursor was a memorandum Vitezović presented to Marsili, as a protest to this treaty.

 Publication history

 The work was published by Vitezović in Zagreb, and there are currently only three copies preserved.
-One originated from the inheritance of Marsili at Bologna, others are kept in the Croatian State Archives.
+One originated from the inheritance of Marsili at Bologna, and others are kept in the Croatian State Archives.

 Description

 The work is actually a brochure numbering only 32 pages.
-It was intended as a draft for a much larger work which the author never managed to realize.
+It was intended as a draft for a much larger work, which the author never managed to realize.

-It begins with a dedication to Emperor Leopold, naming him, among other, "king of all Croatia", as a reflection of political ambitions outlined in this book.
+It begins with a dedication to Emperor Leopold, naming him, among others, "king of all Croatia", as a reflection of political ambitions outlined in this book.
 This is followed by an introductory in verse Monitio ad Prodromum, where goals and ideas of the work are laid out.
-In the same poem, consisting of 9 couplets, he encourages the reader to send him more material such as sources and coats of arms.
-The whole introductory part is meticulously structured, thoroughly stylized (demonstrating Vitezović abilities as a printer), and using rhetorical devices such as puns, litotes, homeoteleuton, etc.
+In the same poem consisting of 9 couplets, he encourages the reader to send him more material such as sources and coats of arms.
+The whole introductory part is meticulously structured, thoroughly stylized (demonstrating Vitezović abilities as a printer), and ornamented with rhetorical devices such as puns, litotes, homeoteleuton, etc.

 In Croatia Rediviva, Vitezović sets out to first establish the origin of the Croat name (ethnogenesis), and then the extent of boundaries of Croatia, trying to reconcile contradictions in various sources ranging from chronicles such as Chronicle of the Priest of Duklja to historians Mavro Orbini and Johannes Lucius.
 Using White Croatia, White Croats and the Legend of Lech, Czech and Rus as basis, Vitezović declared all Western and Eastern Slavs as Croats.
 The second part is a polemic against those who view Croats as different to Slavs and Illyrians.
 He maintains Slavs and Croats are synonyms, holding the term "Illyrian" as merely a Greek and Latin name for Slavs.
 By denouncing Lucius as a Venetian apologist, he negates Venetian claim to Dalmatia.

 Finishing the book with the newly attained belief that all Slavs held the Croat name, he views all the Slavic lands as being divided in two main parts: Northern Croatia (Croatia Septemtrionalis, which included Hungary) and Southern Croatia (Croatia Meridionalis), the latter being further divided into Red Croatia and White Croatia.

 White Croatia he divided in four regions: